 Recently, Singular updated the flexibility of our Custom Dimensions functionality, enabling marketers to personalize their analytical views and group data by any metric that matters to their unique business.
 But what does that mean exactly?

-Well, maybe you want specific ways of looking at your business, your KPIs, and your marketing campaigns.
+Well, maybe you want specific ways of looking at your business, your KPIs, and your marketing campaign analytics.

 Something beyond apps, sources, and operating systems.